 Government of Finland/David and Nancy Speer Visiting Professorship

-His work as a historian and European studies scholar is located at the intersection of political and economic history of Europe in the 20th and 21st centuries, and in its present and the recent past.
+His work as a historian and European studies scholar is located at the intersection of European political and economic history in the 20th and 21st centuries and in the present and recent past.

 Mari Pajala’s research has focused on television as a cultural form, particularly in the context of Finnish media history.
 Her doctoral research discussed how an annual television event, the Eurovision Song Contest, has participated in constructing nationality in Finland since the early 1960s.